drageniix/amply-media-case-study/README.md

 -   The background of header is made with [ParticlesJS](https://vincentgarreau.com/particles.js/).
 The constant soothing motion catches interest without being too overwhelming.

 -   The current weather and weekly forecast have contrasting colors so that attention is drawn to main feature while not detracting from the feeling of consistency and completeness in a weather application.
+Inclusion of a weekly forecast promotes users to check back in the future to verify plans for their week.

 -   The Call To Action is centered on Desktop, right below the current weather, in order to group these two ideas together.
 On mobile, I felt it was more important to showcase as many features as possible before attempting to engage the user, which has been shown to increase conversion rates.